There’s plenty of content and research papers that highlight the shifting landscape of the digital advertising industry.

 Therefore, to get a better understanding of the shifting consumer mindset, we conducted the world’s largest research piece of its kind.

-‘The Reality Report’ 2019 surveyed 287,000 consumers from around the world about their attitudes towards mobile marketing, advertising, privacy and data.
+‘The Reality Report’ 2019 surveyed 287,000 consumers from around the world about their attitudes towards mobile marketing, digital advertising, privacy and data.

 In this blog specifically, we’re going to uncover how consumers really feel about mobile marketing and advertising.